compgeolab/manual/computing.md

 > Run the commands below on Git Bash.

-Run this command to append the initialization code your `.bashrc` file:
+Run this command to append the initialization code in your `.bashrc` file:

 ```bash